BSc(Hons) Paramedic Science

 This course is open for applications to the September 2022 and February 2023 intake.

-Please note there are no vacancies on this course for the February 2020 intake.
+Please note there are no vacancies on this course for February 2022 entry.

 Why study paramedic science?

 Paramedics are multi-skilled professionals who work as part of frontline NHS ambulance teams, responding to acute medical or traumatic emergencies.

 It's a physically and mentally demanding role, where you'll work under pressure and administer emergency treatment and life-saving procedures in challenging conditions.

 Talented paramedics with the skills to provide a wider range of treatments, in emergency and unplanned care settings, are in high demand across the health service.

 Developed with the South Western Ambulance Service NHS Trust, BSc(Hons) Paramedic Science is approved by the Health and Care Professions Council (HCPC), so you will be eligible to apply for registration to work as a paramedic once you've graduated.
 The course is also endorsed by the College of Paramedics (CoP).